 as Pica Di Bernardone

 as Pope Innocent III

 as Pietro Di Bernardone

-Discuss Brother Sun, Sister Moon on our Movie forum!
+Discuss Brother Sun, Sister Moon (Fratello sole, sorella luna) on our Movie forum!